Sunday, May 19, 2024

 of eroding rain?

-And as you hear rasp
+And when you hear rasp

 you may think of rust,